Jasonw26327/PE-DD-Acquisition-AI-Advisor-Model/README.md

 This mirrors how human PE teams evaluate whether an AI startup's data assets can actually be transferred and integrated in an acquisition, making it a practical tool for simulating real acquisition decision-making.

-The advisor maps a data asset's characteristics to:
+The advisor maps a data asset's characteristics to a:
-1. A grade defining risks from a legal/rights perspective (the rights-risk grade)
+1. Rights-risk grade - defining risks from a legal/rights perspective
-2. How valuable or commercially useful it is (a value tier),
+2. Value tier - how valuable or commercially useful it is
-3. A recommended action, and
+3. Recommended action
-4. A mandatory reason code - providing a standardized reason for the assessment or recommended action.
+4. Mandatory reason code - providing a standardized reason for the assessment or recommended action

 It refuses (abstains) when the rights evidence is missing or contradictory.
 Because such a model would sit behind an API, the testbed also measures model extraction and whether the refusal behaviour survives being copied.
 [![tests](https://github.com/JASONW26327/adapter-extraction-testbed/actions/workflows/ci.yml/badge.svg)](https://github.com/JASONW26327/adapter-extraction-testbed/actions/workflows/ci.yml)